Mykhailo Romanchuk Urges Sports Politicians To Stick To Ban On Russians After Being “Ready To Kill” Rylov

 When images of Rylov’s appearance at the Moscow rally first appeared, the swimmer was stripped of his Speedo sponsorship with immediate effect.
 Then he was slapped with a nine-month suspension by FINA, the global regulator for swimming.

 Rylov, 25, had already been barred from defending the World 200m backstroke title here in Budapest this week because because all Russian and Belarusian athletes and officials were banned as part of sports sanctions against Russia on the grounds that organisers could not vouch for the safety of participants in the war aggressors were present.

-Says the swimmer: “He is at a hot point and it is a hard time.
+Says his son the swimmer: “He is at a hot point and it is a hard time.
 I have a connection with him maybe once a day; in the morning he writes me that everything is good because I cannot talk with him because it is not possible for them to join the network because you understand the Russians can search everything.”

-He too had considered joining up but noted: “In the beginning when everything started, since 24 February, I was at a training camp and then I go back to my home.
+Mykhaylo had also considered joining up but noted: “In the beginning when everything started, since 24 February, I was at a training camp and then I go back to my home.
 My mind was to go to the war to defend my home and then in 10 days I had a lot of discussions with my family, with my wife, we decide that.
 I could do nothing with a gun so for me it’s better to continue training so to do everything what I am doing the best.